developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure what happens when an APN already exists with the APN name being added when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-- If the value ***Replace Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, then it will be replaced by the definition of the APN being added.
+- If the value ***Replace Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, then it is replaced by the definition of the APN being added.

 - If the value ***Keep Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, then it will NOT be replaced.
-The existing APN will be preserved and the new APN will NOT be added.
+The existing APN is preserved and the new APN will NOT be added.

 ### GPRS Configuration - Action Add APN Make Default

 This Managed Configuration allows an Administrator using an EMM to configure whether a new APN being added should become the new default APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-- If the value ***Yes*** is chosen, then the new APN being added will become the new default APN and will be preferred over other APNs when establishing a cellular data connection.
+- If the value ***Yes*** is chosen, then the new APN being added will become the new default APN and is preferred over other APNs when establishing a cellular data connection.

-- If the value ***No*** is chosen, then the new APN will not become the new default APN and whatever APN was previously the default will remain the default.
+- If the value ***No*** is chosen, then the new APN does NOT become the new default APN and whatever APN was previously the default will remain the default.

 ### GPRS Configuration - Action Add APN Access Point

 This Managed Configuration allows an Administrator using an EMM to specify a value that uniquely identifies an APN on the network when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

 APN Identifiers are allocated by cellular carriers to identify the networks that can be reached via various APNs.
-When acquiring a cellular data plan from a carrier, an APN Identifier will be provided, typically along with other information that qualifies or controls access to the network it identifies.
+When acquiring a cellular data plan from a carrier, an APN Identifier is provided, typically along with other information that qualifies or controls access to the network it identifies.

 ### GPRS Configuration - Action Add APN User Name